The initial stage in preparing my first permaculture garden was to choose the place.

 DON’T DUMP – MAKE A PERMACULTURE GARDEN INSTEAD

-Any little patches of ground behind a shed are in this kind of danger so be warned – you start off with good intentions – saying things like ‘I am not going to create any dumping grounds in my garden!’
+Any little patches of ground behind a shed are in this kind of danger so be warned – you start off with good intention… and then life happens.

 BEHIND THE SHED